 Basically, any Apple device, whether it be an iPhone, iPad, iPod or a Mac has this cool bit of kit called Facetime on it which allows you to call any other Facetime user.

-Of course this relies on both parties being Apple-ed up to to the nines but if you are it’s a really good shout as it comes preinstalled with no lengthy sign-ups.
+Of course this relies on both parties being Apple-ed up to to the nines, but if you are it’s a really good shout as it comes preinstalled and the line is generally really decent.

 If we haven’t exhausted you enough already with options, it’s well worth checking out Viber for your calling abroad options.

 A nifty little purple app that works on pretty much all the platforms you could ever think of, Viber lets you call or text on WiFi for free.

 If you’ve and your callee have got a Gmail account, Google Hangouts is a great option for calling (and pretty under rated if you ask us).
 Whereas the likes of Viber and Skype aren’t without their occasional glitchy lines, Google Hangouts is practically flawless.

 An additional bonus is you can attach moustache and hat stickers to each others faces while you video chat – a great distraction tactic for when they ask how your coursework is going!

 You’d be forgiven for forgetting that calls and video calls are also available via your Facebook Messenger window.
 Just have a look out for the phone or camera symbol next to their name in your chat box, and click to call.

 Note that calls on FM are only possible if both of you are online at the same time.